bootiful-pinboard-client/pinboard-common/README.md

 # Pinboard Model

-This model supports the two Pinboard clients
+This model supports the two Pinboard clients.
+This also provides common types (utilities, among other things) to support the two implementation.